The Concorde... Airport '79: Critical reception

-The film was the recipient of mostly negative reviews by critics upon its release, and years later holds an approval rating of 25% on the film review aggregator Rotten Tomatoes based on eight reviews.
+The film was the recipient of mostly negative reviews by critics upon its release, and years later holds an approval rating of 20% on the film review aggregator Rotten Tomatoes based on 10 reviews.

-Vincent Canby of The New York Times wrote, "'The Concorde — Airport '79' is — how should I put it? — not the best of the series, but to say that it's the worst is to convey the wrong impression.
+Vincent Canby of The New York Times wrote, "The Concorde – Airport '79 is – how should I put it? – not the best of the series, but to say that it's the worst is to convey the wrong impression.
 In this case, worst is best."
-Variety′s review called the film "Definitely not for sophisticates, "Concorde" is a throwback to the old popcorn genre, and rather enjoyable at that" but noted that "unintentional comedy still seems the "Airport" series' forte".
-Stu Goldstein BoxOffice graded the film as "Poor" and called it "so silly it's actually entertaining."
+Variety′s review called the film "Definitely not for sophisticates, Concorde is a throwback to the old popcorn genre, and rather enjoyable at that" but noted that "unintentional comedy still seems the Airport series' forte".
+Stu Goldstein of Boxoffice graded the film as "Poor" and called it "so silly it's actually entertaining."
 David Ansen of Newsweek wrote, "You have to respect a movie so single-mindedly dedicated to High Silliness.
 The advantage of its blithe disregard for plausibility is a plot that zips along at such breakneck pace that the audience is too busy counting the holes in the Concorde to question the holes in the plot."
 Gene Siskel of the Chicago Tribune gave the film one star out of four and called the story "ludicrous."
 Sheila Benson of the Los Angeles Times wrote, "The disaster they face is as contrived as the characters.
 You never believe for a second that these passengers are in any danger, beyond getting airsick or mussing their hair."
-Gary Arnold of The Washington Post called the film "nearly as funny as 'The Big Bus,' albeit unwittingly."
+Gary Arnold of The Washington Post called the film "nearly as funny as The Big Bus, albeit unwittingly."

-Film critic Roger Ebert highlighted the film in his book I Hated, Hated, Hated This Movie, deriding the science in the scene where Patroni fires a flare gun out of the cockpit window.

-It is also listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
+Film critic Roger Ebert highlighted the film in his book I Hated, Hated, Hated This Movie, deriding the science in the scene in which Patroni fires a flare gun out of the cockpit window.
+It is also listed in Golden Raspberry Awards founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.